National initiative: History

-Although seeking broad public support, the National Initiative for Democracy has been largely spearheaded by the work of Mike Gravel.
-As well as establishing both The Democracy Foundation and the Philadelphia II corporation, he also authored the bulk of the draft text of the Amendment and Act.
-Both were vetted publicly at the Democracy Symposium held February 16–18, 2002 in Williamsburg, Virginia.

-The effort to enact a national ballot initiate through popular vote is but one in a series of efforts by Mr Gravel toward the same purpose including formal efforts at promulgating constitution amendments in his former capacity as a Senator.
-Former presidential candidate Ralph Nader supports the initiative.
+The National Initiative for Democracy, primarily associated with Mike Gravel, seeks broad public support.
+Gravel founded The Democracy Foundation and the Philadelphia II corporation and played a significant role in drafting the Amendment and Act's text.
+This draft was publicly reviewed at the Democracy Symposium in February 2002.
+The initiative's aim to establish a national ballot initiative through popular vote is one among several efforts pursued by Gravel, including previous attempts to promote constitutional amendments during his tenure as a Senator.
+While it's stated that former presidential candidate Ralph Nader supports the initiative, this assertion requires proper citation.

 In popular culture

 A proposal for a national initiative is featured as part of the plot in the 1977 film Billy Jack Goes to Washington, the fourth and last of the Billy Jack series.
 In the film, Billy Jack is appointed a United States Senator.
 Seeking to keep him out of the Senate on a day when a controversial energy bill is being voted on, another Senator suggests he meet with a grassroots group that day instead.
 The group is working to pass a national initiative and Billy Jack becomes convinced of their cause.
 Billy Jack ends up filibustering in the Senate giving a long speech supporting a national initiative.

-Mike Gravel and the National Initiative were in the documentary, Dear America, directed by Nico Holthaus.
+Mike Gravel and the National Initiative are featured in the documentaries Dear America, directed by Nico Holthaus, and It's Time We Talked.